Greetings! Welcome to my personal website.

 My name is Vivek Baruah Thapa, but you can call me "Thapa".

-I am an astrophysicist by profession and a Professor (Assistant) of Physics at the Department of Physics, Bhawanipur Anchalik College (BAC), Assam, India.
+I am an astrophysicist by profession and a Professor (Assistant) of Physics at the Department of Physics, Bhawanipur Anchalik College (BAC), Assam, India and a Visiting Associate of Inter-University Centre for Astronomy and Astrophysics (IUCAA) from August 2024.
 Prior to joining BAC I was working as a Doctoral Research Associate at the Department of Fizică Nuclear, Horia Hulubei National Institute of Physics and Nuclear Engineering (IFIN-HH), Bucharest, Romănia.
 With a passion for unraveling the mysteries of the universe and a dedication to nurturing young minds, I am excited to be a part of the academic community, where I can share my knowledge and ignite curiosity.

 I am looking for potential collaborators in the domain of compact object studies.